garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ Pick a topic and focus: mobbing, planning, code reviews, whatever.
 ^ Maybe you want to focus on team harmony - Focus a retro around where people are and aren't working well together.
 ^ Ask "What would the other teams we work with say about us?
 How do we change that?"
+^ TODO list some of the examples in a slide

 ---